discordjs/gh-discord-middleware/README.md

 - `DISCORD_WEBHOOK_REST` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/rest
 - `DISCORD_WEBHOOK_VOICE` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/voice
 - `DISCORD_WEBHOOK_WEBSITE` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/website
+- `DISCORD_WEBHOOK_WS` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/ws

 Each webhook url above needs to include /github on the end!